SridharSSriram/navigating_the_rut/README.md

 ## navigating this app:

-:fa-bell this is for floor notifications
+:bell: this is for floor notifications
+:heart: this is for wellness services and any other help links
+:fork_and_knife: food options
+:key: locked out?